This story was updated Thursday, May 5 at 2:42 p.m. to include comments from the National Treasury Employees Union.

 But he said that a temporary pay boost may continue “going forward in the longer term.”
 The IRS, he added, has even discussed the possibility of Special Act awards reserved for employees whose work “contributes to the efficiency, economy, or other improvement of government operations.”

 But even the rate of retention pay for employees will vary.
-On the low end, Hooper said some employees may see an incentive that’s 10% of their salary, but others, such as those who work in the mailrooms, that rate could look like 25% of their salaries.
+On the low end, Hooper said some employees may see an incentive that’s 10% of their pay but others, such as those who work in the mailrooms, that rate could look like 25% of their pay.

 “Employees who work in the mailroom have a risky job all year long.
 We receive all sorts of things in the mail that are dangerous or hazardous, just by nature of the kind of agency that we are and the number of people that we interact with,” Hooper said.